halfempty/address-geocoder/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple WordPress plugin for saving location data with Posts and Pages.
-Conveniently converts addresses to lat/lng from the Edit screen.
+Add location coordinates to your post types.

 == Description ==

-Storing addresses as lat/lng (rather than geocoding each time a user requests a page) decreases load time.
-This plug-in makes it easy for content managers to generate lat/lng, which is stored with the post as a custom field that can be accessed as part of the loop.

-Uses the Google Maps JavaScript API V.3.
+The Address Geocoder plugin lets you attach coordinates to your posts, pages, and custom post types.
+On your edit screens, simply enter an address into the metabox and hit "Geocode".

+This plugin uses Google Maps API v3 to translate an address to lat/lng coordinates.

 == Installation ==

-* Download the plugin;
-* Unzip and upload it to your /plugins directory;
-* Activate the plugin from the Dashboard;
+1. Activate the plugin
-* You should now find a metabox labeled "Geocoder" on your Post and Page Edit screens.
-Enter an address in the address field (this can be an exact address or the name of a famous place — anything Google will understand);
-* Press the "Geocode Address" button;

-The Lat/Lng field will populate with a lat/lng object and a map will appear in the preview box, with a marker on the location.
+2. Go to Settings > Address Geocoder to choose the desired post types
+3. Done!
+You'll see a "Geocoder" meta box on your edit screens.

+== Fequently Asked Questions ==

+= How do I retrieve the coordinates? =

 Access your data in the loop using the following functions, with the post ID passed as a parameter.
-For the full Google-style Lat/Lng, in brackets:
+For the full coordinates (in brackets):

-`<?php echo get_geocode_latlng($post->ID); ?>`
+`<?php echo get_geocode_latlng( $post->ID ); ?>`

-For the Lat only:
+For the Latitude:

-`<?php echo get_geocode_lat($post->ID); ?>`
+`<?php echo get_geocode_lat( $post->ID ); ?>`

-For the Lng only:
+For the Longitude:

-`<?php echo get_geocode_lng($post->ID); ?>`
+`<?php echo get_geocode_lng( $post->ID ); ?>`

-And for the Address:
+For the Address:

-`<?php echo get_geocode_address($post->ID); ?>`
+`<?php echo get_geocode_address( $post->ID ); ?>`

-That’s it!

 == Screenshots ==

-1. The Address Geocoder metabox on the Post/Page Edit screen
+1. The meta box before clicking "Geocode"
+2. The meta box after clicking "Geocode"
+3. The settings page (choose available post types)

 == Changelog ==